The best hiking trails in Bosnia and Herzegovina

 Herzegovina Wine route from Mostar city of wine 2024

-Snaking through Herzegovina’s striking karst landscape between Mostar and Trebinje, the Herzegovina Wine Route moves from vineyard to vineyard.
-The route begins in Mostar, named the European Wine City Dionisio 2024.
+Winding through Herzegovina’s striking karst landscape between Mostar and Trebinje, the Herzegovina Wine Route moves from vineyard to vineyard.
+The trail begins in Mostar, named the European Wine City Dionisio 2024.
 From there, it’s a walk or drive through the region with stops off at family-run wineries along the way to taste a range of traditional dishes and exceptional local wines.
 Many vineyards along the hiking route offer guest accommodation.

 Notable stops on the way include Goranci village, Tvrdoš Monastery, Kovačević, Stolac and Ljubuški.